Last updated September 5, 2022.

 In most countries, melatonin is available only by prescription because it is a powerful hormone.

-But here in the US (and in Canada), melatonin is sold as a “natural” sleep aid.
+But in the US and Canada, melatonin is sold as a “natural” sleep aid.

-Melatonin used to be extracted from the pineal glands of animals (usually cow brains), but now melatonin is synthesized in a laboratory.
+Melatonin used to be extracted from the pineal glands of animals (usually cows), but now it’s synthesized in a laboratory.

 A surprising number of sleep experts are not in favor of melatonin supplements.